David Ansell, MD, MPH

-I am a general internist and associate professor of medicine on the faculty of Rush Medical College with a specific interest in diversity and inclusion in medical school admissions and across the continuum of academic medicine as a means to address health and health care disparities.
-I serve as the dean for admissions and recruitment for Rush Medical College and chief compliance officer for Rush University Medical Center.
+Cynthia Boyd is a general internist and associate professor of medicine on the faculty of Rush Medical College with a specific interest in diversity and inclusion in medical school admissions and across the continuum of academic medicine as a means to address health and health care disparities.
+Dr. Boyd serves as the dean for admissions and recruitment for Rush Medical College and chief compliance officer for Rush University Medical Center.

 Douglas Bruce, PhD, MSW

-I am a public health researcher whose work focuses on social determinants of gay men’s health, in particular the secondary prevention needs of youth living with HIV/AIDS.
-I have extensive experience working with diverse communities in the areas of HIV/AIDS prevention and treatment and substance use treatment and have developed and implemented community-based participatory research partnerships with sexual minority male youth experiencing homelessness and the providers who work with them.
-Read more
+Douglas Bruce is a public health researcher whose work focuses on social determinants of gay men’s health, in particular the secondary prevention needs of youth living with HIV/AIDS.
+Dr. Bruce has extensive experience working with diverse communities in the areas of HIV/AIDS prevention and treatment and substance use treatment and have developed and implemented community-based participatory research partnerships with sexual minority male youth experiencing homelessness and the providers who work with them.
+Read more…

 Suzanne Carlberg-Racich, PhD, MSPH

-I am an Assistant Professor in the Master of Public Health Program at DePaul.
-The primary aim of my scholarly work is to investigate access to quality services to improve the health of disenfranchised populations.
-Within this aim, populations of particular focus include persons who inject drugs, and persons living with HIV and/or hepatitis C. Read more
+Suzanne Carlberg-Racich is the Program Director of DePaul University’s Master of Public Health Program.
+The primary aim of Dr. Carlberg-Racich’s scholarly work is to investigate access to quality services to improve the health of disenfranchised populations.
+Within this aim, populations of particular focus include persons who inject drugs, and persons living with HIV and/or hepatitis C. Read more…

 Jocelyn Carter, PhD

-I am a clinical psychologist who specializes in health promotion and stress reduction in urban children, adolescents, and families.
-Read more
+Jocelyn Carter is a clinical psychologist who specializes in health promotion and stress reduction in urban children, adolescents, and families.
+Read more…

 Beth Catlett, PhD

-I am a feminist scholar who specializes in community-based programs and research involving gendered violence and social movements to create community change.
-My primary areas of interest include violence in interpersonal relationships, youth-led participatory action research, and the uses of contemplative practices to inspire social justice.
-Read more
+Beth Catlett is a feminist scholar who specializes in community-based programs and research involving gendered violence and social movements to create community change.
+Dr. Catlett’s primary areas of interest include violence in interpersonal relationships, youth-led participatory action research, and the uses of contemplative practices to inspire social justice.
+Read more…